Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Empirical Application

 \subsection{Data Construction and Description}

-\justifying For the subsequent empirical analyses, we use monthly returns on factors and assets, and construct realized measures of variances and covariances using daily returns observed within each month.
-In particular, we compute monthly covariance matrices with the corresponding realized analogues with respect to the three Fama-French (FF) factors (\cite{fama1993common}), i.e., market risk, size, and value, together with the momentum factor (\cite{carhart1997persistence}), based on the data obtained from a Kenneth French library.
+\justifying For the subsequent empirical analyses, we compute daily covariance matrices with the corresponding realized analogues with respect to the three Fama-French (FF) factors (\cite{fama1993common}), i.e., market risk, size, and value, together with the momentum factor (\cite{carhart1997persistence}).
+To accurately replicate the selected factor set intra-daily, we use an approach based on HF ETF data obtained from Kibot (see, e.g., \cite{bannouh2012realized}).\footnote{Alternatevily, the intra-daily factor series can be generated using the HF data with respect to the entire universe of stocks listed on NYSE, NASDAQ, and AMEX (see, e.g., \cite{ait2020high}).}